mohammadalihumayun/spatial_AE/README.md

 # Spatial_AE

-This repository contains python implementation for an unsupervised, speech representation learning Auto-Encoder AE, evaluated over automatic KeyWord Spotting KWS.
+This repository contains python implementation for an unsupervised, speech representation learning Auto-Encoder (AE), evaluated over automatic KeyWord Spotting (KWS).
 The proposed AE is constrained with spatial position of datapoints.
-The relevant paper for the proposed model is currently under review, and we will update its information, if accepted.
+The relevant paper for the proposed model is currently under review, and we will update the information in this website once the paper is published.

-The implementaion has following three code files, for the simulations and evaluation of the AE model.
+The implementaion has following three main code files, for the simulations and evaluation of the AE model.

-* `dlmodels.py` containing modules for implementation of the proposed and benchmark deep learning models
+* `dlmodels.py`: contains modules for implementation of the proposed and benchmark deep learning models
-* `simulations.py` file to run the experiments and save the results
+* `simulations.py`: file to run the experiments and save the results
-* `display_results.py` file to plot the results graphically and save as figures
+* `display_results.py`: file to plot the results graphically and save as figures

 # Running the simulations